 Effects of Registration

 As soon as the company registration process is completed, the newly established company is recognized by the law as a separate business entity, which is independent of its shareholders.
 It is called a "juristic person" or a "separate legal entity".
 A newly established private company has its rights, duties, and liabilities which are different from those of its shareholders.
 Any agreements or commitments made between the company and third parties bind merely the company itself.
 Therefore, the shareholders are not held personally responsible to third parties.
-For example, if a company is granted a permit to carry on certain business activity, its investors (i.e. shareholders) are not able to possess this right personally.
+For example, if a company is granted a permit to carry on certain business activity, its investors (i.e. shareholders) are not able to possess and execute this right personally.